ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

       }
     }

-    // couldn't solve the game
+    // couldn't solve the puzzle
     return null;
   }
 }
 ```

-This approach is definitely an improvement from the brute force approach, but there's still an issue&mdash; for some words, like `_ight`, it will still guess in dictionary order.
-If the solution is `tight`, this will guess the following words after determing the answer ends in `ight`:
+This approach is definitely an improvement from the brute force approach, but there's still an issue&mdash; it will still guess the words in dictionary order If the solution is `tight`, this will guess the following words in this order after determing the answer ends in `ight`:
 - `bight` (a bend in the coast or a loop in a rope)
 - `dight` (archaic, past tense of dress?)
 - `eight`